antonarhipov/sonic-byte/sonic-byte-tutorial/src/part1/album-concept.md

 # The Album Concept

-*Synthetic Apocalypse* isn't just 8 random tracks — it's a designed journey.
+*Sonic Byte* isn't just 8 random tracks — it's a designed journey.
 Understanding this structure will help you create cohesive albums yourself.

 ## The "Sonic Byte" Concept